The Scourge of Ransomware

 - Healthcare and Manufacturing companies seem to be the hot targets primarily due to their reliance on legacy systems combined with weak security – although nobody is really immune.

 In almost all cases, the infected computer is a user’s laptop or workstation.
-So, any data stored on local disks, file shares and mapped network drives are vulnerable.
-Enterprise File, Sync and Share solutions also become vulnerable due to the replicative nature of their working.
+So, any data stored on local disks, file shares, and mapped network drives are vulnerable.
+Enterprise File Sync and Share solutions also become vulnerable due to the replicative nature of their work.
 Since ransomware deletes the original files and replaces them with their encrypted versions, EFSS solutions faithfully replicate these changes in their repositories as well.
 While EFSS solutions may have some file versioning capabilities, they don’t usually have an option to perform a bulk restore.

 Educating users on how to identify possible payloads and avoid them, would seem to be the best approach against ransomware – after all, prevention is better than a cure.
 While this can be effective, the reality is that the ransomware authors have to bypass a defense just once to do their dirty deed, and they constantly change tactics in order to do so.
 Even the best prepared amongst us can get outwitted at some point or another.

-Experience tells us that the best defense against Ransomware, is a data backup.
+Experience tells us that the best defense against Ransomware is a data backup.
 Without a backup, years of stored data could be lost.
-Even without ransomware, the costs from data loss, theft and hard drive crashes – not to mention legal and disclosure costs related with such data loss – should build a compelling case for endpoint backups.
+Even without ransomware, the costs from data loss, theft, and hard drive crash – not to mention legal and disclosure costs related to such data loss – should build a compelling case for endpoint backups.